GeoscienceAustralia/dea-notebooks/README.rst

 ..
 Notebook Gallery Instructions:

 =====================
-About this repository
+About this documentation
 =====================
-This repository is designed to step the user through getting started with DEA, through to more complicated algorithms and workflows.
+This documentation is designed to step the user through getting started with DEA, through to more complicated algorithms and workflows.
 The intended order of these notebook folders are:

-1. User_guide
+1. Getting_started

 2. DEA_datasets